mstocco/mariostoc.co/content/traininglog/20201108-ironman2021-42weeksout.md

 ### NOTES
 Total Time: **90 minutes**

-I was up once during the night but overall, this was an ok sleep.
-My back still feels knotted up (acending part of my right trapezius) and my left ankle is very angry after the workover last night.
+I was up once during the night; overall sleep was _"just okay"_.
+My back still feels knotted up (acending part of my right trapezius) and my left ankle is _"very angry"_ after the workover last night.

 I did the jog first; there was some daylight after a mentally long day on the keyboard.
 This run only sucked a little bit.  **Very little juice** in my legs and given how I've felt the past two days, I took the trail around _Swan Lake_ and limit the crashing into the asphalt.